FahimKasmani/SQL_PROJECTS/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+This query highlights the high-paying opportunities in the field.
 ```  SQL
 SELECT
     job_id,